pulumi/infrastructure-as-code-workshop/labs/azure/csharp/05-kubernetes/README.md

 Hello Kubernetes bootcamp! | Running on: app-dep-8r1febnu-66bffbf565-vx9kv | v=1
 ```

-> Kubernetes does not wait until the AWS load balancer is fully initialized, so it may take a few minutes before it becomes available.

 ## Step 7 &mdash; Update Your Application Configuration

 Next, you'll make two changes to the application:

 * Scale out to 3 replicas, instead of just 1.
 * Update the version of your application by changing its container image tag.

-Note that the application says `Demo application version v0.10.0-blue` in the banner.
-After deploying, it will change to version `v0.10.0-green`.

 First update your deployment's configuration's replica count: